Azure/azure-rest-api-specs/documentation/Getting started with TypeSpec specifications.md

 - :white_check_mark: Do include `tspconfig.yaml`.
 - :white_check_mark: Do include examples folder
 - :x: Do NOT include package.json
-- :x: Do NOT modify
+- :x: Do NOT modify any generated files under `resource-manager` or `data-plane`.

 #### ARM:
 - :white_check_mark: TypeSpec folder name should end with `.Management`